DebashisMukherjee/horizon/READMEFILE.txt

 quickhull.ipynb: An opensource reference implementation of the "QuickHull" algorithm, found in the github repository "https://github.com/theremintourette/quickhull"

-The files, horizonpoint.ipynb, jarvis.ipynb, quickhull.ipynb, could be run, with the given dataset, by giving liks to the paths to the input dataset files (i.e.,01.BugattiAtlantic.csv, 02.Formica.csv, 03.Flight.csv, 04.T-800-Head.csv, 05.Al.csv, dgen1.csv, dgen2.csv), hardcode in a single line of the code.
+The files, horizonpoint.ipynb, jarvis.ipynb, quickhull.ipynb, could be run, with the given dataset, by giving link to the path to the input dataset files (i.e.,01.BugattiAtlantic.csv, 02.Formica.csv, 03.Flight.csv, 04.T-800-Head.csv, 05.Al.csv, dgen1.csv, dgen2.csv), hardcode in a single line in the code.

 A relative comparison in the time taken by the "horizon" scan, with reference to equivalent of the opensource of the "jarvis", and "quickhull" implementation could be evaluated.